Your pet dog is your favorite.

 - Lastly, make sure you give your dog the activity and time.
-It requires quite less on a daily basis.
+It requires pretty less daily.

 - Give your dog love and caresses if it seeks attention.
-Admittedly, the finest present we can give our dogs is love and acknowledgment.
+Admittedly, the most acceptable present we can give our dogs is love and acknowledgment.

-Question: Can it be symptoms of anxiety in my dog if it stands on me?
+Can it be a symptom of anxiety in my dog if it stands on me?

-Question: How can I train my dog to not stand?
+How can I train my dog not to stand?

-Answer: The best way to train your dog is to discourage what he’s doing.
-Keep stopping him repeatedly to stand on you.
+The best way to train your dog is to discourage what he’s doing.
+Keep stopping him repeatedly from standing on you.
 This act will make him stop standing on you.